 Angola, Benin, Botswana, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Comoros, Congo, Congo, Democratic Republic of the, Côte d'Ivoire, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Tanzania, United Republic of, Togo, Uganda, Zambia, Zimbabwe, Northern Africa

-Blockchain, Business services, Connectivity, E-commerce, E-learning, Fintech, ICT, Internet-of-things, Legal services, Sexual and reproductive health and rights
+Blockchain, Business services, Connectivity, E-commerce, E-learning, Fintech, ICT, Internet of things (IoT), Legal services, Sexual and reproductive health and rights

 Do you have a passion for social entrepreneurship?
 Keen on changing the world?